vbuzzegoli/4M/README.md

 17. Each middleware must include a `onInvalidInput` _reaction_ to allow the user to handle situations where an invalid input is encountered
 18. Each middleware must by default log an error message in the console when invalid inputs are encountered and no custom _reaction_ is implemented
 19. This error message has to be able to be turned off using `silentCrash: true`
-20. By default, when an invalid input is encountered, transfer the action to the next middleware / reducer without mutating it
+20. By default, when an invalid input is encountered, set it back to its default value after possible logging the issue (if `silentCrash` is disabled or not specified)
-21. `silentCrash` must be checked first, if the input is invalid it should be set back to the default value _false_
+21. The type of `silentCrash` must be checked first
-22. `onInvalidInput` must be checked right after `silentCrash`
+22. The type of `onInvalidInput` must be checked right after `silentCrash`
-23. Live a much happier life using Redux from now on :rocket:
+23. Sit back and live a much happier life using Redux from now on :rocket:

 > Note : Check out the [example](https://github.com/vbuzzegoli/4M/tree/master/example) attached to get a real life example of such an implementation